franklaranja/franklaranja.github.io/content/articles/garnish_your_widgets/index.md

 of the widget.
 The widget doesn't need them.
 The inclusion of both is repetitive, leads to complexity and inflexibility.

-Let's ask the question "What is composed of what?".
+Let's ask the question “What is composed of what?”.
 Can we turn the composition inside out, include widgets in `Block` (and `Style` too), the second composition way: